BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 - **ROLE_TEAM_READ (View-only User)** - Read access to the environment within team scope, but cannot create, edit, or delete dashboards, alerts, or other content.
 - **ROLE_TEAM_MANAGER (Team Manager)** - Can create/edit/delete dashboards, alerts, or other content + ability to add/delete team members or change team member permissions.

 **Note** Role Updates should be applied to the CR, and **NOT** in the Sysdig Monitor UI.
-Reconcilliation of the SysdigTeams Operator will overwrite any UI changes to the team roles.
+Reconciliation of the SysdigTeams Operator will overwrite any UI changes to the team roles.

 ### Creating the Sysdig Team
 - Using `oc apply` with the above example custom resource yaml in your `-tools` namespace, the Sysdig Team will be created by the operator as outlined in the below example;